Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Conservative Risk Portfolio is 43 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.
+• During the last 3 years, the average time in days below previous high water mark is 55 days, which is smaller, thus better than the value of 178 days from the benchmark.

 Performance (YTD)